Getting Started with XPressProcessing.com

 XPress Processing works with a large number of banks throughout Australia, Asia, Eastern Europe, Western Europe, Africa, the Caribbean, the United States and the Middle East to achieve Credit Card Solutions.
-Each bank is different and offering varying solutions based on their time in the market and risk appetite.
-Risk Appetite is the level of risk that an organization is prepared to accept.
-It is a measurement of the potential benefits and potential threats that may occur if the organization accepts the merchant.
+Each bank is different and offering varying solutions based on their time in the market.
 Additionally, The ECheck offers cross-border acquiring status and more.
 Cross-Border Acquirers are banks or organizations that enable you to accept Credit Cards Visa and MasterCard with a single contract whereby the status depends on your location, and the location of the acquiring bank whether they are able to accept you or not.

 Cross-Border Acquiring means that the acquirer can accept international credit cards (Visa and MasterCard) for in country (domestic) merchants.
 A normal card acquirer is an acquirer without a cross-border license that can only accept credit cards issued from a bank inside the same country as the merchant.
 Please Note: This is an important distinction – especially for internet merchants.

-Which bank your merchants are placed at depends on their industry, risk profile and willingness to comply with the approving banks requirements.
+Which bank your merchants are placed at depends on their industry and willingness to comply with the approving banks requirements.
 Below is a brief overview of the types of accounts XPress Processing can offer to give you as a basic knowledge of their respective differences:

 Types Of Accounts